antononcube/RakuForPrediction-book/Articles/Using-DALL-E-models-in-Raku.md

 ### Image generation followed by "local" display

-Here we ask OpenAI's DALL-E system (and service) to generate an image of dragon chasing a rabbit:
+Here we ask OpenAI's DALL-E system (and service) to generate an image of a dragon chasing a rabbit:

 ```raku